Research topics in the Martin lab

 Microtubule-dependent cell polarization

 The cytoskeleton – microtubules and actin filaments – is essential for cell polarization.
 In rod-shaped fission yeast cells, microtubules are organized in a dynamic network aligned along the length of the cell and serve to transport polarity landmarks towards the extremities of the cell.
 Microtubules provide positional information for growth at cell extremities: cells with anomalies in their microtubule network grow at ectopic locations.
 We had previously demonstrated that one landmark transported by microtubules, the protein Tea4, binds an actin nucleator of the formin family, For3.
 This suggested a model in which positional information provided by microtubules directly links to actin assembly to promote polarized cell growth at cell poles.
 However, Tea4 function extends beyond formin recruitment.
+Indeed, Tea4n also functions as type I phosphatase regulatory subunit and modulates the recruitment of regulators of Cdc42, a small Rho-family GTPase critical for cell polarization in eukaryotic cells.
 We are interested in further understanding how microtubules through Tea4 promote mark sites for polarized cell growth.

 Actin cables and vesicle transport